 Do not burn manufactured logs made of wax impregnated sawdust or logs with any chemical additives.
-Manufactured logs made of 100% compressed sawdust can be burned, but be careful burning too much of these logs at the same time.
+Manufactured logs made of 100% compressed sawdust can be burned, but use caution in the number of these logs burned at one time.
 Start with one manufactured log and see how the fireplace reacts.
 Never use more than two manufactured logs at a time.